urlaubsverwaltung/urlaubsverwaltung/.github/issue_template.md

 Have you already checked the [FAQ](https://github.com/urlaubsverwaltung/urlaubsverwaltung/wiki)?

 # 🙅 Issue
-- Question
-  Feel free to ask us questions and please label them with 'type: question'

 - Security Vulnerability
   STOP!!
 Please don't raise security vulnerabilities here.
   Please open a report of a security vulnerability via